GuruWand/sswitch/README.md

 	break;
 	Default:
 		cout << "Important: For the performance, "
-			<< "Switch statement is not suppote string pointer of the rvalue instance."
+			<< "Switch statement is not support string pointer of the rvalue instance."
 			<< endl;
 		break;
 	} End_Switch